-In order to compute the 5-fold cross-validation accuracy, the whole data set is partitioned into five equal size subsets.
+In order to compute the 5-fold cross-validation accuracy, the whole dataset is partitioned into five equal size subsets.
 The four of the subsets is used as the training set, and the fifth one is used as the test set.
 This process is repeated five times, once for each subset being the test set.
 The final accuracy is the average of the accuracies obtained in these five runs.
 This technique ensures that each case is used exactly once in the test set.

-We first experimented with the CFI on the arrhythmia data set using all features (no feature selection).
-The CFI algorithm achieved 57% accuracy.
-The training time for each fold was 142 msec, while the testing time was 14 msec.
+We first experimented with the CFI on the arrhythmia dataset using all features (no feature selection).
+The CFI algorithm achieved 56.29% accuracy.
+The training time for each fold was 208 msec, while the testing time was 37 msec.
 The classification table for all features is given in Table 1.

 Then, we ran the GA specified above to find a good set of relevant features, so that the accuracy of CFI can be increased.
-At the end of the 1000th generation of the GA, the best chromosome contains only 108 features out of 279.
-The accuracy of the CFI algorithm with this set of features is 71.7%.
-With selected set of features, CFI missed only one arrhythmia case out of 280, considering that all undetermined cases are referred to the doctor.
-Using only these 108 relevant features, the training time for each fold was 60 msec, while the testing time was 6 msec.
-The confusion table for selected features is given in Table 1.
+The best fitness values and the number of features selected for the best chromosomes through out the execution of the GA are shown in Figure 5.
+At the end of the 1000th generation of the GA, the best chromosome contains only 105 features out of 279.
+The accuracy of the CFI algorithm with this set of features is 78.05%.
+Using only these 105 relevant features, the training time for each fold was 80 msec, while the testing time was 16 msec.
+The classification table for selected features is given in Table 2.
+Using this set of features 86.3% of all cases are classified correctly.